-This dashboard provides an overview of the status of WECC's Reliability and Security Indicators.
-The webpage is set up to allow for easy navigation between its various components, which includes the main landing page, a set of accordions for each indicator, and a technical appendix.
+The dashboard provides an overview of the status of WECC's Reliability and Security Indicators.
+The webpage is set up to allow for easy navigation between its various components, which includes the main landing page, the quarterly indicator report, and a technical appendix.